illumio/illumio.core/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Feature or functionality request for the 'illumio.illumio' Ansible collection
+about: Feature or functionality request for the 'illumio.core' Ansible collection
 ---

 <!-- Feature overview -->